Kaldei/KCN/content/tools/GIT.md

  >
  > **<font color=red>git config --global http.sslBackend schannel</font>**</br>
  > Switch from OpenSSL (default) to Schannel SSL Backend (Windows built-in).
 This is useful in an organization with enterprise-managed certificates.

+## GIT HEAD

+`HEAD` is the location in the commit tree.
+It's a "pointer" to a commit.
+It is possible to move it with git checkout.

 ## GIT Basis